 We’ve all read stories about the impact of automation and new technologies on the shipping and distribution industry.
 Think robots and mechanical arms sorting and picking items at lightning speed.
 While it’s true that these modern advancements are already being implemented in some companies, the warehouse worker remains the true backbone of most operations.

-Warehouse work is expected to increase by about 3 percent over the coming decade — on par with most other professions, according to the U.S. Bureau of Labor Statistics.
+Warehouse work is expected to increase by about 5 percent over the coming decade — a bit faster than most other professions, according to the U.S. Bureau of Labor Statistics.
 Many jobs will open as people leave their positions, but work also fluctuates with seasonal demand.

-The Berkeley study concludes that over the next decade, there will not be a significant decrease in warehouse jobs as companies struggle to implement and optimize new systems.
-Humans simply remain the most efficient way to get the job done.
+The warehouse worker of the future will need training to incorporate technical knowledge into their manual knowledge, but learning new skills benefits both employer and employee, the magazine says.
 Of course, there are ways robot helpers can be advantageous to their human counterparts.
 Warehouse work can be physically demanding and strenuous for the human body.
 Workers suffer injuries at almost twice the rate of other occupations.

 Warehouse work is also mentally demanding.
 There is increased pressure on workers to move with incredible speed without compromising accuracy of the order.
 Warehouse workers can often be let go if they fail on either count.
 But despite the job's demanding nature, there are upsides like freedom, alone time or the social aspect of being able to chat with colleagues while packing boxes.
 Working in a warehouse also opens doors in other parts of the transport and logistics industry.
 Some companies only hire their delivery drivers from the warehouse staff.
 Warehouse workers may even move on to become logistics coordinators.